joakimcarlssons/.NET-Micrososervices-Basics/README.md

-# MicroservicesBaseProj
+# .NET Microservices Basics
-Basic setup of microservice architecture using Docker, Kubernetes and Okteto
+Basic setup of microservice architecture using .NET, RabbitMQ, Docker, Kubernetes and Okteto.